Page last updated:

 The container-to-container networking BOSH release includes the following core components:

 |Policy Server||A central management node that:

 A Garden-runC add-on deployed to every Diego Cell that:

 |Silk CNI plugin

 ||A plugin that provides IP address management and network connectivity to app instances as follows:

 |VXLAN Policy Agent

 ||Enforces network policy for traffic between apps as follows:

-The diagram below illustrates how app instances communicate in a deployment with CF Networking enabled.
+The diagram below illustrates how app instances communicate in a deployment with container-to-container networking enabled.
 In this example, the operator creates two policies to regulate the flow of traffic between App A, App B, and App C.